Director of Physiological Environment Research Facility

 Specialty: Redox biology and immunology

-Major Interest: Redox signaling and function of T-lymphocytes during hypertension
+Major Interest: Redox signaling and function of T-lymphocytes during psychological-stress induced cardiovascular disease.

 The generation of free radicals and reactive oxygen species was long thought to be nothing more than a detrimental and damaging process to cells.
 In recent years, this dogma has shifted and it is now appreciated that the redox environment is essential to normal cellular functioning and signaling.
-The overarching theme of my research is to examine the role of the redox environment in regulating T-lymphocyte function in models of hypertension.
+The overarching theme of my research is to examine the role of the redox and metabolic environment in regulating T-lymphocyte function in models of psychological stress.

 *Highlighted article and interview for American Journal of Physiology Heart and Circulatory Physiology podcast, July, 2013.